 A person having transferable skills is likely to get recruited if he or she meets the company’s requirements.
 Additionally, having many skills increases the probability of being hired due to high flexibility and the chances of increasing diversity at work.

-Final Thoughts about Career Change!
+Final Thoughts about Career Changes!

 When it comes to a career change, you must think timely, and think properly.

-While it is very imperative to take enough time to think thoroughly regarding a career change, it is also equally important to decide at the right time in one’s career.
+While it is very imperative to take enough time to think thoroughly regarding a change, it is also equally important to decide at the right time in one’s career.
 As discussed, previously, taking the decision too late can negate all the pros of the decision and can make it counter-productive.

 Therefore, if you have any doubts or negative inklings about your current job profile or you think that there is something else you could be better at, or happier at, go for it.